Marie Clements: Career

-Theatre Research in Canada (TRIC) dedicated a special issue of the journal to the celebration of Clements's contribution to Canadian theatre.
+Theatre Research in Canada dedicated a special issue of the journal to the celebration of Clements's contribution to Canadian theatre.

-In 2010, Clements founded Working Pajama Lab, which specializes in the development, creation and strategic weaving of story across film, t.v., digital media and live performance.
-She also founded Red Diva Project the same year when she was commissioned to create the Aboriginal Pavilion's closing performance at the 2010 Winter Olympics in Vancouver, British Columbia, Canada.
+In 2010, Clements founded Working Pajama Lab, which specializes in the development, creation and strategic weaving of story across film, TV, digital media and live performance.
+She also founded Red Diva Project the same year when she was commissioned to create the Aboriginal Pavilion's closing performance at the 2010 Winter Olympics in Vancouver.